BIOLASE Inc. (BIOL) – Don’t Be So Quick to Call it Dead

 The top institutional shareholder in the company is Oracle Investment Management Inc with over 1.74 million shares valued at $0.72 million.
 The investor’s holdings represent 1.19% of the BIOL Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 1.29 million shares valued at $0.54 million to account for 0.88% of the shares outstanding.
 The other top investors are Perkins Capital Management, Inc. which holds 1.22 million shares representing 0.83% and valued at over $0.51 million, while Invenomic Capital Management, LP holds 0.42% of the shares totaling 0.61 million with a market value of $0.25 million.

-The stock witnessed a -25.22% loss in the last 1 month and extending the period to 3 months gives it a 198.32%, and is -6.21% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 15.65% over the week and 12.75% over the month.
+The stock witnessed a -26.96% loss in the last 1 month and extending the period to 3 months gives it a 232.89%, and is 30.49% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.69% over the week and 11.54% over the month.

 BIOLASE Inc. (BIOL) Analyst Forecasts